Esri/hub.js/docs/src/guides/classes/overview.md

 // be passed forward into the controller const smithStProject = await HubProject.fetch("dc::smith-st-forestry", ctx);

-// If your app has aleady fetched the IHubProject object literal
+// If your app has already fetched the IHubProject object literal,
 // create an instance using the `.fromJson(...)` factory function
 // note: since it's not fetching anything, this is a sync call const pineStProject = HubProject.fromJson(pineStObjectLiteral, ctx);

 // To create a new project, pass in an Partial<IHubProject> to `.create(..)`
-// to get an instance for a new Project.
+// which will return instance for a new Project.
 If you want to immediately save the
 // it, pass in `true` as the third argument. const oakStProject = await HubProject.create({ title: "Oak St Project" }, ctx);
 ```